SeanLeCornu/Magnus-Pan-Paniscus-Capital/README.md

-Test repo for trading strategies
+Test repo for crypto trading strategies using deribit API and telegram bot to report results